Modular-ML-inference/component-repository/README.md

 2. Use the `kubectl exec -i -t <podname> -- /bin/bash` command to reach the commandline of the repositorydb pod.
 3. Use the `mongodump --archive db.dump` tool with the appropriate options to create the backup file.
 4. Use `kubectl cp <podname>:/db.dump .db.dump` to move the archive file from the pod to the repository.
-5. Move the db.dump file to the mongo_volume directory.
+5. Move the db.dump file to the mongo_db directory.
 6. Run the `docker-compose -f docker-compose.yml up --force-recreate --build -d` command to construct the right image.